Revised: 8/1/2015 (updated info on Windows 10)

 No - this is crazy talk.

 Get a SSD 240 GB or larger, and I would definitely encourage 480 GB or larger if you can swing it.
 Add another SSD or a traditional hard drive if you have additional storage needs.

 For Local Area Networks (LAN), Revit will work with just about any networking.
 For wired Ethernet connections, you'll want a gigabit (1 Gb) connection (or better), which is standard on almost all desktop computers these days.
 Larger laptops have them, though they're starting to disappear from a lot of slim laptops, but you can usually use an Ethernet adapter.
-For wireless connections, you'll want an 802.11n (Wireless "N") network (or better), though it will work with older wireless, just slower.
+For wireless connections, you'll want an 802.11ac (Wireless "AC") network (or better), though it will work with older wireless, just slower.

 Where you need to pay closer attention is on wired connections to routers and switches (hubs).
 For instance, many routers still only have 100 Mb ports, so I recommend getting a 1 Gb switch and plugging servers and workstations into that, then plugging the switch into the router.
 The computers on the network can connect to each other at 1 Gb speeds while bypassing the router (aside from actually connecting to the Internet where 100 Mb connections are typically far faster than the actual Internet connection).